 Recipe: General Tso's Chicken.
 This recipe for General Tso's chicken has been the most popular on this site since I first posted it in 2009.

+Homemade Pork Buns! & I made that! - StumbleUpon.
 Dear Pork, We meet again.

 This time things got intense.
 As per usual I was dabbling in vegetarianism, reading books like “Animal Factory” and “Eating Animals” and having thoughts like “I just can’t keep eating meat”.
 Then I bought a groupon for Barnes and Noble.
 Demo page 3.
 Shrimp Lo Mein - Cook This!
 Not That - Mens Health.
 While restaurants drown their lo mein dishes in oil, we prefer them long on produce and rich with the delicious flavors of Asian cuisine Restaurant wok-fried noodle and rice dishes tend to be heavy on starch and oil, with a few token vegetables thrown in for color.